The Big Fat Quiz of the Year: 2008

 The Big Fat Quiz of the Year 2008 aired on 28 December on Channel 4 at 9:00 pm.

 Due to the furore caused by his and Russell Brand's infamous phone call to actor Andrew Sachs, which resulted in his three-month suspension from the BBC at the end of the year, this was the first occasion that Jonathan Ross did not appear.
 He also declined his customary executive producer credit.
 Despite Big Fat Quiz not being a BBC programme, Ross himself had thought it inappropriate to do any broadcasting work during the corporation's censure (the same reason that was given for his decision to temporarily concede hosting duties of the British Comedy Awards – broadcast on ITV – around the same time).

 This was also the first year that Rob Brydon was absent, leaving host Jimmy Carr as the only regular fixture throughout the Big Fat Quiz of the Year's entire run to date (although neither Brydon nor Ross had been panellists for the special Channel 4 anniversary edition).

 In-studio guest questions came from Strictly Come Dancing contestants Jodie Kidd and Mark Foster, and 2008 Olympics Team GB gold medalists Christine Ohuruogu and James DeGale.
 Pre-recorded guest questions came from Katy Perry, the Fonejacker, Alan Carr, Sarah Silverman and Sir Alan Sugar.
 Jon Snow gave news reports on "That's Not My Name" and "I Kissed A Girl".
 John Hurt read from the autobiographies of Les Dennis and Christopher Biggins.
-The children from Mitchell Brook Primary School also returned acting out the divorce of Paul McCartney and Heather Mills and Jay-Z headlining that year's Glastonbury Festival.
+The children from Mitchell Brook Primary School also returned acting out the divorce of Paul McCartney and Heather Mills and Jay-Z headlining that year's Glastonbury Festival with Oasis (band) hating it.
+Sean Lock expressed his hate for Mitchell Brook Primary School's "acting" and James Corden and Jimmy Carr argued over the Sex and the City 2008 movie poster with Corden insistently calling it "Sex and the City: The Movie" when guessing the movie round with Corden and Lock almost walking out of the show in protest over the argument.